Flora-King/Project2/README.md

 * Navigate to settings
 * Open Github pages section
 * Selected the [main] branch under source
-* All done
+* Save changes.
-* Click on the link to confirm website loads successfully
+* Click on the generated page link to confirm website loads successfully

 The live website can be found here [Fancy_Trivia website]: https://flora-king.github.io/Portifolio-Project-2/

 # Credits
-* Code Institute - mentor support was very helpful.
+* Code Institute - my Mentor support was so helpful.
-* Code Institure - Tutor support was very helpful.
 * Reviewed and studied examples as well as documentation on W3schools website.
 * Reviewed and studied examples on stack overflow website for code examples as well as solution issues/errors encountered similar to ones i was encounterings.
-* Watched/Studied various coding tutorials on www.youtube.com channels:- E.g.s Coding with Nick; and used their code as an example to build my own code
+* Studied various coding tutorials on www.youtube.com:- such as 'Coding with Nick' and utilised their code as an example to build my own code.
 * The background images in this website were downloaded free from Pexels website.
 * Utilised Google fonts as well as Chrome Developer tools to test and view website responsiveness.
 * Used Lighthouse [from google's developer tools] to assess and generate accessibility reports mentioned above.